 A further step in evolution was the distribution of fear in a herd.
 Only one animal had to spot danger and the whole herd came into an alert state.
 Further refinement of this mechanism was given by the role of the leader who decided whether the herd had to act on the danger or not.

-The differences between animal fear and human fear, the role of the cortex.
+The difference between animal fear and human fear is the role of the cortex.